 In Bulgaria’s capital city, Sofia, most landmarks are within reach of one another on foot.
 Still, plan at least a full day of exploration, as the city center, even though small, is packed with sights from several different eras.

 Try to get to the main building of Sofia University, founded in 1888.
-In the underpass right next to it you’ll find the Tourist Information Center.
+Right next to it, in the “St. Kliment Ohridski” underpass. you’ll find the Tourist Information Center.
 Grab a map and start exploring.

 - The Parliament building, with the bronze statue of the Tsar Liberator on horseback

-- Alexander Nevski Cathedral, with its golden domes and marble pillars
+- Alexander Nevsky Cathedral, with its golden domes and marble pillars

 - St. Sofia Church and its underground necropolis, which dates back to the sixth century